hackclub/hackclub/workshops/backjack/README.md

    start_The_Game();                                       /* place it here */
 }
 ```
-Let now work inside the `star_The_Game()` function, inside this function, let display again the intoduction of the game but this time including the player's name :
+Let now work inside the ` star_The_Game() ` function, inside this function, let display again the introduction of the game but this time including the player's name :

 ```C++
  cout << "\n           Blackjack Game      \n";